denisugarte/PowerDrive/README.md

+# PowerDrive
-# PowerDrive (a tool for deobfuscating PowerShell script)
+# (A tool for de-obfuscating PowerShell script)

+This tool allows de-obfuscating previously obfuscated PowerShell scripts.